Fight or Flight (Star Trek: Enterprise): Production

-Allan Kroeker served as director for the episode; he had previously directed "Endgame," the finale of Star Trek: Voyager, and also "What You Leave Behind" the finale of Star Trek: Deep Space Nine and many other episodes.
+Allan Kroeker served as director for the episode; he had previously directed the finale of Star Trek: Voyager ("Endgame"), the finale of Star Trek: Deep Space Nine ("What You Leave Behind"), and would later direct the finale of Star Trek: Enterprise ("These Are the Voyages..."), amongst 41 episodes across those three series.

 Guest star Jeff Rickets who played the Axanar captain returned in "The Andorian Incident" to play Keval, one of the Andorian Imperial Guards.

 The slug that appears in the episode is an Ariolimax, the large yellow slugs are found in Northern California and commonly referred to as "banana slugs".

 John Billingsley as Doctor Phlox had difficulty wearing the space suits, and while filming this episode pulled off his prosthetic ears when trying to remove the helmet.